Texas inmate is exonerated after spending nearly 34 years in prison for wrongful conviction - KVIA

 Associated Press

-A Texas man who spent 34 years in prison after being wrongfully convicted of aggravated assault was exonerated Thursday by a Dallas County judge who ruled that he is actually innocent.
+A Texas man who spent 34 years in prison after being wrongfully convicted of aggravated assault was exonerated Thursday, according to his attorney.

-The judge approved a motion by the Dallas County District Attorney’s office to dismiss the case against Benjamin Spencer, 59, who was initially convicted in 1987 of murder in the carjacking and death of Jeffrey Young.
+A Dallas County judge granted a motion by the District Attorney’s office to dismiss charges against Benjamin Spencer, 59, who was initially convicted in 1987 of murder in the carjacking and death of Jeffrey Young.

+“It is a good day,” said defense attorney Cheryl Wattley, who said she has worked on Spencer’s case for more than 20 years.
+“I’m trying hard not to cry.”

+Wattley said Spencer is trying to live his life honorably and “trying to be an example that others can be inspired by.”

+Wattley also praised Dallas County Criminal District Attorney John Creuzot for taking a serious look at the evidence that was discredited in the case.

+“It took the district attorney and his commitment to justice to make this happen, after four previous district attorneys failed to take action,” Wattley said.

 “This day has been a long time coming.
-I am relieved and humbled to help correct this injustice,” said Dallas County Criminal District Attorney John Creuzot.
+I am relieved and humbled to help correct this injustice,” Creuzot said.

 Spencer, who has maintained his innocence, saw his 1987 conviction later overturned.
 He was then tried again and convicted and sentenced to life in prison for aggravated robbery of Young.